-If I had to choose one Of all the services we render to our clients office space planning has the greatest long term effect.
-Hands down.
+If I had to choose one of all the services we render to our clients office space planning has the greatest long term effect, Hands down.
 The reason is simple.
-Your offices layout and d design affects your organization every day in ways you may not even realize.
+Your offices layout and design affects your organization every day in ways you may not even realize.
 But in order to get it right we need to always be asking ourselves 3 important questions.

 - How is your office design going to provide your people the privacy and control over their personal workspace they need to feel comfortable and do their best work?